masgeek/masgeek/README.md

 ### Hi there 👋

- I’m an experienced software engineer with specialty on backend, mobile apps and system integrations
+ I’m an experienced software engineer with a specialty in backend, mobile apps, and system integrations

 - 🌱 I’m currently learning container orchestration
 - 📫 How to reach me: ...here
-- ⚡ Fun fact: ...I develop recipes on my freetime
+- ⚡ Fun fact: ...I develop recipes

 ![Metrics]